iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-domain-specific-language.md

     ```

 ### *$*format
-This **mapping function** *format* returns a formatted version of the string, using values from $source
+This **mapping function** *format* returns a formatted version of the string, using values from `$source`
 and the `name` or `type` mapper attributes.
 These substitutions are identified by braces ('{' and '}')

 | Type      | Consumes                                                   | Produces           | Configuration params               |
 |-----------|------------------------------------------------------------|--------------------|------------------------------------|
  | formatter | The $source object and `name` and `type` mapper attributes | A string attribute | The string formatter configuration |

-> :octicons-light-bulb-16: This map specifies a component rds whose name is configured by a complex string
+> :octicons-light-bulb-16: This mapping specifies a component `rds` whose name is configured by a complex string

 === "Mapping file"
     ```yaml